espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 #### `--activate-users`

 Activate all imported users.
-The `Is Active` option will be defined as true.
+The `Is Active` option will be defined as `true`.

 #### `--deactivate-users`